siddhartha-s/ipd/lectures/lec12/README.md

 reads up to the first space.
 (We’ll see later how to overcome this limitation.)

-Let’s write a second program, which reads two piece of data from the user.
+Let’s write a second program, which reads two pieces of data from the user.
 See `src/age.cpp`.

 ## Integers and numbers